Keshav25-2002/LENDING-DATA-/README.md

 # LENDING-DATA-
-This a lending data project file and have uploaded even the excel file to it and the cleaned file too.
+This a lending data project file and have uploaded the cleaned and uncleaned file to it activity performed in this file : Cleaning the file